Walking Taco Recipe (Perfect for Parties!) + Video

 - Extra Veggies: Diced tomatoes, jalapenos, avocado, green onion, red onion, black olives

-Walking Taco Recipe FAQ
+Walking Tacos Recipe FAQ

-Plan for about ¼ cup meat per person, which means 2 pounds of meat will yield 16 portions.
+Plan for about ¼ cup of meat per person, which means 2 pounds of meat will yield 16 portions.

 Enjoy!

-With love from our simple kitchen to yours.
+With love, from our simple kitchen to yours.

 Ingredients